innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 *To display the fuzzy inference process in the Rule Viewer during simulation, use the Fuzzy Logic Controller with Ruleviewer block.

-*Here we using a fuzzy logic in between two areas(outdoor temperature & indoor temperature) these two different temperatures are detected by using temperature sensors(LM35)
+*Here we are using a fuzzy logic in between two areas(outdoor temperature & indoor temperature) these two different temperatures are detected by using temperature sensors(LM35)

 *Temperature Sensor:
                  We are using LM 35 as temperature sensor.
 LM 35 is a precision